 Community-supported agriculture is a great way to support your local farmers while also getting a sweet deal on healthy produce.
 You sign up, pay a small monthly fee, and in return get a box of farm-fresh fruits and vegetables each week during the growing season.
 Farmers get consistent income, and you get the best produce money can buy.
 Go to Local Harvest to find a CSA near you.

-New Year Resolution Idea #19: Take a tech break every day
+Take a daily tech break

 Set a cleaning schedule

 Plan a day trip

 Visit the library

 Libraries have bunches of books, sure, but they also provide a lot more: calendars of community events, clubs, support groups, release parties, performances, movie rentals, and audiobooks.
 Take advantage of all your library has to offer (and pick up a good read or three) by making a goal to hit your local library once a week.
 For a more concrete goal, check out this list of the most impressive libraries in every state and visit yours.